hgl71964/timeSeries/README.md

 - Catboost: same as XGBoost, being a variant of gradient boost models.

-- 1-d convolutional neural network: CNN is good at representation learning, and thus it is applicable for time series classification.

 ##### In the *second* layer, we implement a DNN based on the meta features from the first layer to predict the reture of the price.